stackriot/wix-style-react/docs/contribution/COMPONENT_GUIDELINES.md

 ## Naming

-A component will be named with a `CamelCase` convention.
+A component will be named with a `PascalCase` convention.

 ## Structure